hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 		http://<undercloud IP>:81/

-4. Log in as user `kibana` and the password from the `htpasswd.cfg` file.
+4. Log in as user `kibana` and the password from Step 4.

 ## Create projects for LDAP users {#ldap}